Temporary Faculty for the Department of Finance and Business Law

 Please be advised that an appointment is contingent upon budget and enrollment considerations and subject to order of assignment provisions in the collective bargaining agreement between California State University and California Faculty Association.
 These provisions state the “Order of Work,” or the order in which available courses must be assigned to faculty, starting with tenure line faculty and ending with new lecturer appointees.

-Education A Juris Doctor's degree from an American Bar Association (ABA) accredited law school.
+Education: A Juris Doctor's degree from an American Bar Association (ABA) accredited law school and/or licensed to practice law and in good standing with a bar association of at least one U.S. jurisdiction.

 - Demonstrated commitment to working effectively with faculty, staff, and students from diverse ethnic, cultural, and socioeconomic backgrounds.